juandavidboo/juandavidboo/README.md

 Having a graphic design background I code responsive, accessible UI with performance and SEO in mind.
 I work across WordPress and React, translating design systems into clean components.
 This portfolio highlights team projects I helped ship at agencies and in-house.

-I’m compiling public URLs of projects I contributed to, listed under the hiring company/agency.
-They owned the client relationship; I contributed as a contractor.
-I’m not claiming ownership, only my scope and time frame.
-Live sites may have changed since delivery.
+These links show projects I worked on as a contractor through agencies.
+I do not claim ownership of the client relationship; my part was limited to the work and time I was involved.
+Please note that live sites may have changed since my involvement.

 ## Freelance work